evgeny-danilov/RubimC/README.md

 end
 ```

-Run *rubim-compile-avr* script in console:
+Download *rubim-compile-avr* from this repository and run script in console:
 ```sh
 ./rubim-compile-avr FirstController.rb
 ```